How To Hop On The Tie Dye Trend Using Stuff Already In Your Cupboards

 Step 1: Soak Your Item In White Vinegar & Water

 Vinegar is a key ingredient for tie dying as it helps the colour bind.
-To begin, you need to pour equal amounts white vinegar and water into a large bowl or bucket, depending on the size of your shirt, hoodie or whatever. wikiHow advises:
+To begin, you need to pour equal amounts white vinegar and water into a large bowl or bucket, depending on the size of the item you're dying. wikiHow advises:

 "For smaller amounts of fabric and child-sized shirts, use 1/2 cup (120 mL) of water, and 1/2 cup (120 mL) of white vinegar.
 For larger amounts of fabric and adult-sized shirts, use 2 cups (475 mL) of water, and 2 cups (475 mL) of white vinegar."